Going on a London to Cornwall drive is one of the best road trips you could take in the beautiful southwest of England.

 Where to Stay on the London to Cornwall Drive

 If you want to make this London to Cornwall road trip longer than one day, you’re going to need to find a great place to rest your head.
-We personally think that Bournemouth makes that perfect halfway stop on this road trip as it has a lot of accommodation option and is an interesting destination in its own right.
+We personally think that Bournemouth makes that perfect halfway stop on this road trip as it has a lot of accommodation options and is an interesting destination in its own right.

 If you’re looking for accommodation in London, we have a great guide on the best areas and places to stay in the British capital!